jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Streets embrace the era of mass-collaboration using Techvolution as their shield and motivation.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
-He's building a new store.
-A complete internet stranger did a better design job than a professional architectural company.
+He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies wont disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click